DANKlEIN117/Medical_Bot/README.md

 ## This project is licensed under the MIT License.

+# Example Commands Sagicious Understands

+Sagicious works best when you type your medical questions in natural language.
+Here are some examples of queries you can ask:

+Symptoms & Causes

+## “What are the symptoms of malaria?”

+## “Causes of typhoid fever”

+## “How does COVID-19 spread?”

+## Prevention & Treatment

+## “How to prevent cholera?”

+## “First aid for snake bite”

+## “Treatment options for flu”

+# General Health

+## “What is diabetes?”

+## “Healthy diet tips for high blood pressure”

+## “How much water should I drink daily?”

+# These are just examples.
+Sagicious is flexible and can handle many health-related queries.

 # Sagicious – Your trusted AI medical companion, just a question away!